 5. Kumarakom Backwaters

 Kumarakom backwaters is one of the major and most significant places to visit in Kumarakom.
 It singlehandedly boosts 60 per cent of the city’s tourism.
 An ideal getaway from the usual orthodox vacation, Kumarakom backwaters cast a spell with their tranquil beauty, blue water and a heritage boathouse.
 To have a memorable time, rent a boathouse and head towards the horizon with your beloved, while the sun sets in the west.
+Consider this spot as one of the ideal places to visit in Kumarakom Kerala.

 Suggested Read: 10 Most Offbeat Kerala Backwaters You Should Explore